ArcanaFramework/arcana/docs/source/data_model.rst

     * e.g. the '03' in 'TEST03' & 'CONT03' pair of control-matched subject IDs
 * **timepoint** - longintudinal timepoint

+In Arcana, these primary classifiers are conceptualised as "axes" of a "data space", in which data points (e.g. imaging sessions) are laid out on a grid.

+..
+TODO: grid image to go here

-Depending on the hierarchy of the data tree, data belonging to these axial frequencies may or may not have a corresponding branch to be stored in In these cases, new branches are created off the root of the tree to hold the derivatives.
-For example, average trial performance data, calculated at each timepoint and the age difference between matched-control pairs, would need to be stored in new sub-branches for timepoints and members, respectively
+Depending on the hierarchy of the data tree, data belonging to these axial frequencies may or may not have a corresponding branch to be stored in.
+In these cases, new branches are created off the root of the tree to hold the derivatives.
+For example, average trial performance data, calculated at each timepoint and the age difference between matched-control pairs, would need to be stored in new sub-branches for timepoints and members, respectively.

 .. code-block::